wtjerry/dotfiles/README.md

     ```

 ### vim
+Either use a version of vi compiled with the flags that supports the inline windows coc uses (nox vim) or use neovim.
+1. download https://github.com/junegunn/vim-plug and copy it to either ~/.vim/autoload (normal vim) or ~/.config/nvim/autload
-1. Install all vim plugins
+2. Install all vim plugins
     ```
     :PlugInstall
     ```

-2. Adapt the theme if required.
+3. Adapt the theme if required.
 If you chose material-darker you may want to change color08 / Bright Black to "90/90/90" to make comments etc more visible.
-File to adapt: $HOME/.config/base16-shell/scripts/base16-<your-prefered-theme>.sh
+File to adapt: $HOME/.config/base16-shell/scripts/base16- <your-prefered-theme> .sh

 #### vim cheatsheet
 | char(s)       | effect |